Helping people to find their voice

-In my free-time, I can be found studying, reading, staying in as much touch with my family as COVID will allow, and playing video games.
+In my free-time, I can be found studying, reading, knitting, and playing video games.
 I enjoy writing when I get time, and have been known to paint a random painting every now and again.
 I am a card-carrying Cat Lady, and my two trouble-makers have been known to put in a cameo performance during sessions.

 Doctor On Demand- Staff psychologist, associate staff psychologist